argos-labs/argos-labs.github.io/_posts/2019-03-22-plugin-getting-started.md

 ## PyCharm

-> If you already your own IDE then skip to [the next section](https://argos-labs.github.io/plugin/plugin-getting-started/#python-3).
+> If you have already your own IDE then skip to [the next section](https://argos-labs.github.io/plugin/plugin-getting-started/#python-3).

 * Open Web browser.
 (Next example, Chrome browser is used but other browsers are fine.)
 * Goto [google search](https://www.google.com)